Regional Consultative Committee

 What is the Regional Consultative Committee?

-The Regional Consultative Committee (RCC) expands on the role of the previously existing Policy Advisory Council, taking on the role of Policy Development, grassroots producer engagement and advising the Cattle Australia board on strategic industry priorities.
+The Regional Consultative Committee (RCC) expands on the role of the previously existing Policy Advisory Council, taking on the role of policy development, grass-roots producer engagement and advising the Cattle Australia Board on strategic industry priorities.

-The role of the RCC is to advise on issues affecting the grass-fed cattle industry via engagement and consultation with Members at a grass roots level.
-RCC representatives will
+The role of the RCC is to advise on issues affecting the grass-fed cattle industry via engagement and consultation with Members at a grass-roots level.
+RCC representatives will:

 • play a key role in shaping the future of the grass-fed cattle industry, ensuring the voices of Australian cattle producers are heard during critical decision-making processes